ConPaaS-team/conpaas/docs/userguide.rst

 Copy-paste this command in a terminal.
 You will be asked for the user password, after which you can use the database as you wish.

-Note that the ``mysqldb`` user has extended priviledges.
+Note that the ``mysqldb`` user has extended privileges.
 It can create new databases, new users etc.

 Uploading a database dump